--CATS SLEEP ANYWHERE:

 Top of piano, window-ledge,

-In the middle, on the edge.
+middle, on the edge.

 Open drawer, empty shoe,